Kenny Aronoff

+Aronoff has also taught drumming at college level and owns the recording studio Uncommon Studios L.A.
+He is considered one of the greatest drummers in history, with his drumming skills having been recognized by magazines such as Rolling Stone and Modern Drummer.

 Early life

 Aronoff was born to a Jewish family and grew up in Stockbridge, Massachusetts.
 He developed an interest in music at an early age and gravitated to the drums as "drumming was one hundred percent energy."
 He studied classical music in college both at the University of Massachusetts and Indiana University where he graduated in 1976.
 Many classical orchestras offered him a timpani percussion position which he declined in order to study jazz and fusion drum set work, before joining some bands in Indiana.